Zaireeka

-Zaireeka is the eighth studio album by American rock band The Flaming Lips, released on October 28, 1997, by Warner Bros.
+Zaireeka is the eighth studio album by the American rock band the Flaming Lips, released on October 28, 1997, by Warner Bros.
 Records.
-The album consists of four CDs designed so that when played simultaneously on four separate audio systems, they would produce a harmonic or juxtaposed sound; the discs could also be played in different combinations, omitting one, two or three discs.
+It consists of four CDs designed so that when played simultaneously on four separate audio systems, they would produce a harmonic or juxtaposed sound; the discs could also be played in different combinations, omitting one, two or three discs.
 Each of its eight songs consists of four stereo tracks, one from each CD.

-The album's title is a portmanteau of two words: Zaire, chosen as a symbol of anarchy after Wayne Coyne heard a radio news story about the political instability of the African nation, and Eureka (literally: "I have found it"), an expression of joyous discovery.
+The album's title is a portmanteau of two words.
+Zaire was chosen as a symbol of anarchy after Wayne Coyne heard a radio news story about the nation's political instability.
+The word Eureka (literally: "I have found it") was selected as an expression of joyous discovery.

-Zaireeka was the first album by the band since the departure of guitarist Ronald Jones.
+Zaireeka was the first album by the band after the departure of guitarist Ronald Jones.
 It acted as a preview of the music and style that would surface on the next album The Soft Bulletin (1999), which was recorded during the same sessions as Zaireeka, and is the predecessor to the band's more conventional surround sound releases.